Arcesilaus II of Cyrene: Learchus

-When Arcesilaus became King he had a man called Learchus or Laarchus, who became his advisor.
+When Arcesilaus became king, Learchus (or Laarchus) became his advisor.
 Herodotus states that Learchus was his brother, however Plutarch states that Learchus was an ill-mannered and vicious friend.
 Arcesilaus followed the counsels of Learchus and became more of a tyrant than a king.
 Learchus was secretly plotting behind Arcesilaus to become Cyrenaica’s new king.
 Learchus had ordered the banishment and deaths of noble Cyrenaeans.

 When Arcesilaus had found out about Learchus’ plotting, Arcesilaus had quarrelled with Learchus about the kingship and Learchus falsely blamed his plotting on him.
 Arcesilaus had ordered Learchus and his supporters to be exiled from Cyrenaica.

 Learchus and his supporters left Cyrene and created their own settlement called Barca, (sometimes known as Meri, Libya).
 During the construction of Barca, Learchus was able to persuade local Libyans to withdraw their allegiance from Cyrene and encourage them to come with him and to declare war on Arcesilaus.

 Learchus and the local Libyans were alarmed of the Cyrenaean troops approaching them and they hastily withdrew.
 Arcesilaus and the Cyrenaean troops chased Learchus and his supporters as far as Leucon, when Learchus and his supporters decided to attack the king and his army.
 Arcesilaus and the Cyrenaean troops were defeated and he lost up to 7,000 hoplites.